 1. My greatest strength is:

 a) My artistry b) My perseverance c) My attention to detail d) My problem solving skills e) My personality- I get along with everyone

-Several years ago, I made the move from academic research to the biotech industry.
-Leaving academia seemed like a huge risk to take, but it was a positive career change that I only recently realized was a long time in the making.
+Several years ago, I made the move from academia to the biotech industry.
+Leaving my research in academia seemed like a huge risk to take, but it was a positive career change that I only recently realized was a long time in the making.

 Before joining Promega, I was a post-doc at the University of Wisconsin–Madison.
 I worked on these fascinating enzymes that add nucleotides to the 3ʹ ends of RNAs, developed a Next-Gen Sequencing assay to measure their activities, discovered a bizarre and novel activity of one of the enzymes, and wrote a patent application.

 I love science.
 Being immersed in a tough problem in the lab and then working as hard as I possibly can to solve it is so rewarding and satisfying to me!
 I really enjoyed my research project, but I found myself interested in a variety of other science topics.
 The thought of having my own lab where I worked on the same types of enzymes for 30+ years made me anxious.
 Why did I feel that way?
 I attributed it to the apprehension of the hard work it would take to establish a lab and get tenure.

 Meanwhile, at UW–Madison, we had begun a campus-wide discussion to brainstorm about solutions for sustaining the biomedical research enterprise in the US.
 I attended almost every meeting and, overall, was left with an ominous feeling.
 Many scientists clearly loved their work but were frustrated and discouraged by the prospect of losing (or never getting) funding.
 Is this what I really wanted?
 I reminded myself of my enthusiasm for science and convinced myself it would be worth it once I had a lab up and running and was mentoring my own students.